 Gregg Shorthand is named after John Robert Gregg who invented the system.
 It actually consists of a pen stenography system that became pretty popular in America at the beginning of the 20th century.
-However, the invention of mechanical stenography systems cause, the Gregg Shorthand system to loose its popularity.
+However, the invention of mechanical stenography systems cause, the Gregg Shorthand system to lose its popularity.

 Up to some 25 years ago, you could find shorthand classes at practically all high schools across the nation, but today, most high school students today have never heard of the Gregg Shorthand writing system.

 The well-known publishing firm McGraw-Hill (they bought the Gregg Publishing Company) states that the current popular version is named the Centennial Version.
 This latest edition works well for business dictation, and it has considerably more short forms than earlier versions, the Series 90 and the Diamond Jubilee Series.

 For court reporting and stenography, though, most experts find that the company’s models like the 1949 Simplified and the 1929 Anniversary Series are more efficient. to use.
 The Gregg Shorthand system is actually a fantastic way for compressing language.
 You, the writer, is doing all the encoding and decoding.
 You will see that your brain is capable of doing it in real time at a very high speed.
 You can use a Sky wifi smartpen, a great piece of gee-whiz technology developed by the Livescribe company.

 The smartpen is replacing basically all your usual reporter’s tools.
 First of all, the Sky wifi smartpen is also a pen that can write on old-fashioned paper, so you still will be able to scribble all of your notes just like you are used to.
 On top of that, the smartpen is also a top-notch digital recording device that creates an audio file of your interviews as you go along.
 And a minuscule camera that’s located near the pen’s tip takes simultaneously pictures of all your notes as you write.